Describe A Time You Bought Something From A Street Market: IELTS Speaking Cue Card

 What do you think makes street market shopping unique?

-Street markets offer a vibrant atmosphere, unique products, and the chance to interact with local vendors.
-Unlike traditional stores, they often feature handmade or artistic items that reflect the culture of the area, making the shopping experience more personal and memorable.
+Street markets offer a vibrant atmosphere, unique products, and the chance to interact with local artisans.
+Unlike regular stores, they often feature handmade items and cultural artifacts, which can make shopping a more personal and memorable experience.

 Have you ever regretted a purchase from a street market?